jlevy/leximetry/README.md

    done to a reasonable depth, i.e. an assessment based on simple online fact checking and review of the expertise of the writer and citations.

+8. **Rigor:** Is content logically organized, with terms and statements well defined, reasoning sound, and multiple perspectives or explanations considered?
+   Note this is distinct from subjectivity; it's certainly possible for subjective topics to be discussed with some rigor.

-8. **Thoroughness:** To what degree does the work include all relevant information that is within scope?
+9. **Depth:** To what degree does the work include all relevant information that is within scope?
 Note something can be narrow but still thorough, like a research paper.

-9. **Rigor:** Is content logically organized, with terms and statements well defined, reasoning sound, and multiple perspectives or explanations considered?
-   Note this is distinct from subjectivity; it's certainly possible for subjective topics to be discussed with some rigor.

 ### Impact